 Who was Sassy Jane?
-Here’s the answer
+Here’s the answer as I reveal where I found the name of my genealogy website and blog.

 When I started my blog in 2010, I was searching around for a memorable name.
 Then I recalled some 1920s ads for “Sassy Jane Frocks” I’d seen doing newspaper research.
 Since it seemed like all the blog names using trees, roots, leaves, or branches were already taken, I decided to go for memorable.